 In 2013, COLD was launched through an international design competition, an outdoor public exhibition, and the book COLDSCAPES: Design Ideas for Winter Cities.
 The sixth volume of Kent State University's Urban Infill journal, COLDSCAPES features the winning submissions from the international competition and essays on critical issues for winter city design.
 The built and proposed projects encourage design professionals to address the needs of vulnerable populations in particular, recognizing that a climate-responsive city offers greater opportunities for social inclusion.

-COLD is an initiative of Kent State University's Cleveland Urban Design Collaborative (CUDC) and made possible through the generous support of Cuyahoga Arts & Culture and The Cleveland Foundation.
+COLD is an initiative of Kent State University's Cleveland Urban Design Collaborative (CUDC) and made possible through the generous support of Cuyahoga Arts & Culture, The Cleveland Foundation, and Ohio Arts & Culture.